cs544-wisc/f23/p3/README.md

 For example, say you run `python3 client.py 5440 "1.0,2.0,3.0" x1.csv x2.csv x3.csv`.

-Your client should do the following, in order:
+For this example, your client should do the following, in order:

 1. connect to the server at port 5440
 2. call `SetCoef` with [1.0,2.0,3.0]